-APNEP will work with its management conference and partners to refine this Workplan and Budget annually to ensure effective use of IIJA funds and efficient project implementation.
-In addition to focusing accelerating CCMP implementation in accordance with the intent of NEP IIJA funding, the plan builds upon efforts supported by the Management Conference including the Leadership Council, STAC, CAC, Action Teams, and Monitoring and Assessment Teams, and includes capacity to further implementation of the MOU to collaborate in our shared waterways with Virginia for the first time in over a decade.
+APNEP will work with its management conference and partners to refine this Work Plan and Budget annually to ensure effective use of BIL funds and efficient project implementation.
+In addition to focusing accelerating CCMP implementation in accordance with the intent of NEP BIL funding, the plan builds upon efforts supported by the Management Conference including the Leadership Council, STAC, CAC, Action Teams, and Monitoring and Assessment Teams, and includes capacity to further implementation of the MOU to collaborate in our shared waterways with Virginia for the first time in over a decade.

-External working groups and teams that may be able to assist with further prioritization of projects and identifying communities for implementation, and potential regional initiatives that APNEP may be able to leverage to maximize IIJA funds are also identified.
+External working groups and teams that may be able to assist with further prioritization of projects and identifying communities for Equity Strategy implementation, and potential regional initiatives that APNEP may be able to leverage to maximize BIL funds are also identified.

-This Workplan also includes support for partners to assist with implementing complimentary plans that further CCMP implementation including, but not limited to the NC Coastal Habitat Protection Plan (CHPP), Currituck Sound Coalition Marsh Conservation Plan, ecosystem and community resilience objectives under the North Carolina's Risk and Resilience Plan (RARP) and Virginia's Coastal Master Plan, NC Natural and Working Lands Action Plan, and the Regions Innovating for

-Strong Economies & Environment (RISE) Regional Resilience Portfolios.
+This FY 22-27 Work Plan also includes support for partners to assist with implementing complimentary plans that further CCMP implementation including, but not limited to the NC Coastal Habitat Protection Plan (CHPP), Currituck Sound Coalition Marsh Conservation Plan, ecosystem and community resilience objectives under the NC Climate Risk and Resilience Plan (RARP) and Virginia Coastal Master Plan, NC Natural and Working Lands Action Plan, and the Regions Innovating for Strong Economies & Environment (RISE) Regional Resilience Portfolios.
 A list of plans referenced in this Workplan can be found in Appendix 2.